-In government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
-Bond premiums and discounts, as well as issuance costs, are deferred charges and amortized over the term of the related debt.
+In government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities net of any related premiums or discounts.
+Bond premiums and discounts are amortized over the term of the related debt.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 Premiums received and discounts incurred on debt issuances are reported as other financing sources and uses.
 Issuance costs, whether or not withheld from debt proceeds, are reported as debt service expenditures.